TheLeopard65/WSL2-setup/README.md

 - **Package Installation**: Installs a wide range of tools and utilities for security, networking, and development, such as OpenVPN, Burp Suite, Wireshark, Metasploit Framework, and many others.
 - **Python Packages**: Installs various Python packages using `pip` for additional functionalities.
 - **Database Updates**: Updates several important databases used for security tools.
-- **Additional Tools**: Installs various tools from GitHub repositories, such as PIMPMYKALI, Volatility3, Radare2, and more.
+- **Additional Tools**: Installs various tools from GitHub repositories, such as Pimpmykali, Volatility3, Radare2, and more.
 - **Final System Update**: Performs a final update, upgrade, and cleanup of unused packages.

 **Usage**: